Woman hurt in 2-vehicle crash in Dubuque

 Police said a woman was injured in a two-vehicle crash Friday morning in Dubuque.

-Brandy M. Kieler, 35, of Dubuque, complained of pain to her back and told police she would seek treatment from a local hospital, according to Dubuque police.
+Brandy M. Kieler, 35, of Dubuque, complained of pain to her back and told police that she would seek treatment from a local hospital, according to report obtained Sunday.

-Police said Dalton J. Staggs, 22, of Dubuque, was traveling west on Dodge Street near Century Drive at 11:48 a.m. when he got distracted by his car radio and ran a red light, striking Kieler's vehicle.
-Kieler was turning east onto Dodge Street from Century Drive.
+The crash occurred at about 11:50 a.m.
+Friday at the intersection of Dodge Street and Century Drive.
+The report states that Dalton J. Staggs, 22, of Dubuque, was traveling west on Dodge when he got distracted by his car radio and ran a red light, striking Kieler’s vehicle.
+Kieler was turning east onto Dodge from Century Drive.

 Staggs was cited with failure to respond to a steady red signal.